ReMon-MVEE/ReMon/README.md

 ### Building GHUMVEE

 Building GHUMVEE is really easy.
-Just navigate to ReMon's root folder and type `make -f makefile.release`.
+The `bootstrap.sh` script used to install the toolchain sets up the build/ directory using CMake, where GHUMVEE can be built by simply running `make`.
 This will build an optimized and statically linked version of the GHUMVEE binary.

-Alternatively, you can also use these build configurations:
-- `Release-syms`: link-time optimized version of GHUMVEE (with symbol tables intact).
-Suitable for people who want to debug the Release build for some obscure reason.
-Build using `make -f makefile.release-with-syms`.
+To more easily switch between build types and configurations, our CMakeLists.txt defines additional custom targets aimed at reconfiguring the build configuration.
+These can be executed by executing `make <desired configuration>` in the build/ directory.
+These targets are not all mutually exclusive.
+The targets are:
+- release: Configures the Release build of GHUMVEE.
+This version is optimized and ideal for looking at performance.
-- `Debug`: unoptimized version of GHUMVEE.
-This builds really fast and is suitable for people who want to debug GHUMVEE.
-Build using `make -f makefile.debug`.
+- debug: Configures the debug build of GHUMVEE.
+This version is unoptimized and builds really fast.
+It is suitable for people who want to debug GHUMVEE.
-- `Debug-sanitize`: unoptimized version of GHUMVEE with address-sanitizer enabled.
-Might be useful to debug memory corruption bugs.
-Build using `make -f make.debug-sanitize`
+- block-shm: Configures GHUMVEE to use the old strategy of denying the variants access to shared memory resources
+- enable-shm: Configures GHUMVEE with the new strategy of handling shared memory using the hybrid in- and cross-process handling.
+This requires the 2.31 libc libraries to be used.

 You will find the compiled GHUMVEE binary in the MVEE/bin/<your configuration>/ folder.